chrisarancio/personal-portfolio/Java/README.md

 # Battleship in Java
-## This is a single player recreation of Battleship where the player will select how many torpedoes (guesses) they will get to sink the randoized positions of the ships.
+## This is a single player recreation of Battleship where the player will select how many torpedoes (guesses) they will get to sink the randomized positions of the ships.

 ## Download and run the .jar file to play Battleship
 ### The .jar file can be downloaded from GitHub.
 The program can then be run on the Command Line/Terminal on a computer with Java installed using the command: